lynanmo/windows-itpro-docs/windows/deployment/update/waas-overview.md

 > [!NOTE]
 > LTSC releases will support the currently released processors and chipsets at the time of release of the LTSC.
 As future CPU generations are released, support will be created through future LTSC releases that customers can deploy for those systems.
 For more information, see **Supporting the latest processor and chipsets on Windows** in [Lifecycle support policy FAQ - Windows Products](/lifecycle/faq/windows).

 The Long-term Servicing Channel is available only in the Windows 10 Enterprise LTSC editions.
-This edition of Windows doesn’t include a number of applications, such as Microsoft Edge, Microsoft Store, Cortana (though limited search capabilities remain available), Microsoft Mail, Calendar, OneNote, Weather, News, Sports, Money, Photos, Camera, Music, and Clock.
+This edition of Windows doesn’t include a number of applications, such as Microsoft Edge *, Microsoft Store, Cortana (though limited search capabilities remain available), Microsoft Mail, Calendar, OneNote, Weather, News, Sports, Money, Photos, Camera, Music, and Clock.
 These apps are not supported in the Enterprise LTSC editions, even if you install by using sideloading.

+*Beginning in Windows 10 Enterprise LTSC 2021 Microsoft Edge Browser is now supported in-box.

 ### Windows Insider